Please note that all images in this gallery are copyrighted by the artist and may not be reproduced without permission.

 Note that there is no white paint in this painting.
 Janet has loyally followed the tradition of transparent watercolor, painting Maggie so that all the light areas--including the highlights in her eyes--are due only to the white of the paper showing through the paint layers.

 Click photo to enlarge.
 Here you will see how Janet layers the transparent watercolor in as many as twenty layers of paint.
 There is no white paint in this painting; it's always the white of the paper showing through the transparent medium.
 Be sure to click on the image to make it larger; you will see these initial layers of paint very clearly, and you will see the granulation of the paint at an almost microscopic level.
 You will also see the minimal amount of pencil marks that Janet made in the preliminary drawing stage.
-Here's how to paint animals' eyes with watercolor paint.
-How to paint cat eyes.
-How to paint dogs' eyes with watercolor, by Janet L. Wissmann.

 Progression of a transparent watercolor portrait